developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutApplyProfileSilently/index.md

 ## Overview

-This guide will walk you through creating an EMDK For Android application that will use Mx features introduced in EMDK for Android API to perform device configurations.
-Mx represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
-In this tutorial we would discuss on how to apply Mx configurations to the device silently without displaying any User Interface in a non blocking way.
+This guide will walk you through creating an EMDK For Android application that will use MX features introduced in EMDK for Android API to perform device configurations.
+MX represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
+In this tutorial we would discuss on how to apply MX configurations to the device silently without displaying any User Interface in a non blocking way.

 **Problem:**

-The Mx features are used to perform device configurations through EMDK profiles as well as programmatically.
-When we are configuring any Mx feature through EMDK Profile wizard we may not require User Interface.
+The MX features are used to perform device configurations through EMDK profiles as well as programmatically.
+When we are configuring any MX feature through EMDK Profile wizard we may not require User Interface.
 Moreover, the operation of applying EMDK profile configuration to device takes place on the UI main thread.
-Depending on the Mx feature and complexity, it takes few seconds to apply configurations to the Symbol device.
+Depending on the MX feature and complexity, it takes few seconds to apply configurations to the Symbol device.
 So the application's UI thread is blocked for these few seconds and user cannot interact with application's UI within that time period.
 Even if the user tries to interact with application's UI, the application does not respond showing "Application Not Responding" (ANR) message asking user to wait.

 **Reason:**